DIY project: Make your own fused-plastic tote bag

 Grab the iron and a bundle of soft plastic bags then make a tote with sustainable style

-Words by Julie Legg
+Words and photos by Julie Legg

 With the wonderful news that single-use plastic bags are to be discontinued in New Zealand supermarkets, it’s time to think creatively about your grocery-shopping needs.

 Fabric or string bags are popular but multi-use, hardwearing reusable plastic bags are an inexpensive alternative.
 Take a few hours on a rainy weekend to make a fused plastic tote bag; it’s fun and keeps those soft plastics out of the landfill.
-So, if you haven’t already dispensed them into collection bins dotted around the country, reuse and recycle with this craft project for the environmentally minded.

 Most soft plastics can be used – from frozen vegetable bags to rice bags, chip packets and single-use supermarket bags.
 The secret to fusing plastic together lies in the temperature of the iron and the layers of plastic.